underdogio/httpretty-fixtures/README.rst

 Fixture manager for httpretty

+# TODO: Create issue about adding support for receiving server as parameter from decorator and getting `first_request`, `last_request`, and `requests`

 Getting Started
 ---------------
 Install the module with: ``pip install httpretty_fixtures``

 .. code:: python

+    from httpretty import httpretty
     from httpretty_fixtures import run
     run()